RajatJangra2653/dp-420-cosmos-db-dev/instructions/05-sdk-offline.md

 In this lab, you have completed:

-- Task 1: Prepared your development environment.
-- Task 2: Started the Azure Cosmos DB Emulator.
+- Task 1: Started the Azure Cosmos DB Emulator.
-- Task 3: Connected to the emulator from the SDK.
+- Task 2: Connected to the emulator from the SDK.
-- Task 4: Viewed the changes in the emulator.
+- Task 3: Viewed the changes in the emulator.
-- Task 5: Created and view a new container.
+- Task 4: Created and view a new container.
-- Task 6: Stopped the Azure Cosmos DB Emulator.
+- Task 5: Stopped the Azure Cosmos DB Emulator.

 ### You have successfully completed the lab